Dooagh: Rail

 The nearest rail services are at Westport railway station, 62 km away.
 There are several trains a day from Westport to Dublin Heuston via Athlone.

 Facilities

 Dooagh has a number of bed and breakfast establishments and self-catering apartments.
 There are two public houses, Lourdie's and Gielty's Bar and Restaurant, which sometimes host traditional Irish music sessions.
-The bar and nightclub in the Wavecrest Hotel is open seasonally.
+A now-defunct bar and nightclub, the Wavecrest Hotel, was open seasonally.

 Places of interest

 The road to the west of Dooagh leads over Croghaun Mountain to Keem Strand, which has views over Clew Bay.
 A turning off the Keem Road leads to Lough Acorrymore, surrounded by scree slopes and now dammed to supply water for the entire island.
 The seaward side of Croghaun has high cliffs, the island's highest.

 On the road from Dooagh beach towards Lough Corrymore stands Corrymore House, once the home of Captain Charles Boycott, a British land agent whose ostracism by his local community in Ireland as part of a campaign for agrarian tenants' rights in 1880 gave the English language the verb "to boycott", meaning "to ostracise".
 Captain Boycott moved to Corrymore House after his residence at Keem was burnt down.
 The American artist Robert Henri also lived there at one time, having bought the house in 1924.

 In the centre of Dooagh is a monument to Don Allum, the ocean rower who was the first to row across the Atlantic in both directions, and who completed this feat on reaching Dooagh village near to this point.